 Noticing a pattern here?
 Pretty much all of the alternative Yeti’s that we’re going to be recommending, in regards to the can coolers, are going to have a very similar look and construction.
 Yeti has proven that it is an effective way to keep cans and bottles cold for long periods of time, so why stray from something that works.
 Cold Keeper again, provides exactly the same look and feel as it’s competitors, so we’re sure it it will be just as effective, but what Cold Keeper offers that the other alternatives don’t is a “tall boy” option, which has the ability to keep your 16 oz. beer cans cold.

 Another blatant knock-off of the Yeti can cooler down to almost the very last detail.
-Everything about the Titan Koozie screams knock-off, but for the price of around $10, you can’t go wrong here.
+Everything about the Titan Koozie screams knock-off, but for the price of usually between $8 and $12, you can’t go wrong here.
 We have heard some people complain about the rubber ring on the top not easily fitting snug over a 12 oz can, but we had no issues with the one we tried.
 You’re definitely going to get what you pay for here, so don’t expect the exact quality of a Yeti, but for a fraction of the price, there’s no room to complain.

 5. Ozark Trail Can Cooler